rootx90/Cyber-Security-Notes/01-CEH-notes/03-Module/16_lecture-M3.md

 - & we'll hack the system i.e Metasploitable2 <br>- so login inside this system - login & password is msfadmin <br>- & again login as superuser via using "msfadmin" for login & password <br>otherwise we can't able to run commands like `mkdir` , etc

 ### Practical work : FTP connection
->We'll see establishing connection with Victim's system via FTP service/protocol <br>cuz FTP service/protocol (of Victim's system) - has a vulnerability i.e Anonymous Access
+> We'll see establishing connection with Victim's system via FTP service/protocol <br>cuz FTP service/protocol (of Victim's system) - has a vulnerability i.e Anonymous Access
 - Q : which was the 1st port which we scanned via both type of Enumeration <br>Ans : i.e Port no. 21 i.e FTP service
 - Advice : u don't have to know every protocols & what each protocol do <br>- when u go further u'll learn things along with concepts ✔
 - let's see the report i.e Saurabhmanual.html - cuz it contains advance information of FTP service <br>STEP 1 : `firefox Saurabhmanual.html` <br>output : report is showing some credentials + Anonymous FTP login allowed <br><img src="../notes-pics/03-Module/16_lecture/16_lecture-0-M3.jpg" alt="" width="500"/>
 - STEP 2 : let's do Anonymous login via FTP service
 	- Anonymous login : means anyone person can login on that system
+	- STEP 2.0 : start KaliOS + metasploitable2
 	- STEP 2.1 : `sudo su`
 	- STEP 2.2 : we have a tool i.e netcat
 		- netcat : used to make direct connection/communication b/w two different systems <br>& it also used for other work which we'll see later <br>cuz currently - we want to establish communication b/w two different systems ✔